zoltan-nz/product-app/README.md

 Create the Admin page for Products.
 You should basically repeat almost the same steps what we followed while we have been building the Categories page.

-1. Generate `admin/products` route.
+1. Generate `admin/products` route and update the navigation bar on admin pages.

 2. Generate a `product` model with the following fields:

-- name (string)
-- sku (string)
+  - `name` (string)
-- unitPrice (number)

-(Sku = stock keeping unit - usually this is the barcode number in a shop.)
+  - `sku` (string) (Sku = stock keeping unit - usually this is the barcode number in a shop.)
+  - `unitPrice` (number)

 3. Mock product model and server calls with Mirage.
-(With `ember generate` create Mirage's `product` model, `product` factory.
-Update the scenario and Mirage's config file.
-Check Faker.js website, find a related method and generate random product names.
-Mirage should generate at least 20 products.
-Tip: use `ember g --help` to see all the generator option.)
+(Use `ember generate mirage-model` and `ember generate mirage-factory`.
+Update the scenario and the config file in `mirage` folder.
+Check the Faker.js website and find a related method to generate random product names.
+Mirage should generate at least 20 products.)

 4. List all the products on `admin/products` page.
-(You have to add code to your `admin/product` route handler and implement html in the connected template.)
+(You have to add code to your `admin/product` route handler and implement handlebar in the connected template.)

 5. Add a form to the product list page, where you can create and save a new product, implement the connected actions.